 Naloxone is an easy-to-use, lifesaving antidote to overdose from opioids including heroin, fentanyl, prescription pain medications like Vicodin and oxycodone, and medically assisted treatment options like methadone and buprenorphine.
 Used in hospitals for decades, the medication has no abuse potential, costs as little as one dollar for a lifesaving dose and can be administered with basic training.
 Please visit SAMHSA.gov for more info.

 According to Illinois’ Overdose Prevention Act, any layperson can get trained.
 This will allow them to possess and administer Naloxone to a person having an overdose.
 This also allows us to train individuals who can then go on to train other individuals (this is called the “train the trainer” model).

 How does one get Naloxone?

 From us!
-Our skillful Naloxone educators provide FREE training for community members at our Community Resource Center (CRC).
+Our skillful Naloxone educators provide FREE training for community members at our Recovery Community Organization (RCO) and during our mobile outreach hours.
 Training is held on a first-come-first-served basis.
 All trainees leave with a free Naloxone kit and an overdose prevention educational packet.
 We also provide private learning experiences for groups, businesses, and organizations.
-Training for professional audiences are not free of charge and can be arranged through Ana Gossman, Director of Harm Reduction Outreach Services at [email protected] or 844.584.5254 x805.
+Training for professional audiences are not free of charge and can be arranged through our Staff Coordinator, Lesile Flores at [email protected]

 What will you learn about/take away from each training?